mntone/Data.Amf/Document/Root.AmfArray.md

 Property |Access type|Description
 ---------|-----------|-----------
 ValueType|Read-only  |Gets the type of the encapsulated Amf value.
 Possible types are defined by AmfValueType.
-Value    |Read-only  |Gets the Amf value in the object.

 #### IVector&lt;IAmfValue&gt; [C++] / IList&lt;IAmfValue&gt; [C#, VB]